Seaforth World Naval Review 2013 (Hardback)

 For anyone with an interest in contemporary naval affairs, whether an enthusiast or a defence professional, this annual has become required reading.

 The 2013 edition of the Seaforth World Naval Review includes four articles on significant ships, respectively; French Navy, US Coast Guard, German Navy and Indian Navy.
-The reviews and articles are insightful and increasing coverage... [read full review]Firetrench Reviews
+The reviews and articles are insightful and increasing coverage is being given to unmanned and autonomous vehicles.Firetrench Reviews

 This annual publication, now in its fourth year, maintains both its format and standard.
 These books are good value for money and well worth reading.Escort (NEWSLETTER OF THE SMALL WARSHIP SPECIAL INTEREST GROUP INTERNATIONAL PLASTIC MODELLERS SOCIETY)